freeradical13/freeradical13.github.io/index.md

 In plants, [Plasmodesmata][] directly connect cytoplasms of two cells in a way like gap junctions, but allowing even more through.
 Actin protein contribute to a circular flow or cytoplasm called [cytoplasmic streaming][].
 The remaining area between plant cells is called the [middle lamella][] made of polysaccharides called [pectins][].

-##### Hormones

-[Hormones][] are chemical signals that are part of the [endocrine system][] which are synthesized by special cells and help coordinate an organismic response by traveling through a fluid to receptor cells.

-Hormones include steroids such as the sex hormones [testosterone][] (predominant in males) and progesterone (predominant in females).

 ##### Paracrine Signals

 [Paracrine Signals][] are intracellular communication over shorter distances than hormones.

 ##### Signaling Pathways

 A [signaling pathway][] (or signaling cascade, or biochemical cascade) is a series of chemical reactions initiated by a hydrophobic external stimulus (or first messenger) such as a non-steroid hormone or other ligand which cannot cross the cell membrane but binds to a membrane receptor.
-The first messenger bound to the membrane receptor signals second mesengers which start the process of [signal transduction][] which triggers effectors to take action inside the cell.
+The first messenger bound to the membrane receptor signals second mesengers which drive the process of [signal transduction][] that triggers effectors to take action inside the cell.
 [Cytokines][] are proteins that are first messengers.

 Common transmembrane receptors: